 The Spectre of High Voltage.
 Down with the Volts!

-In the field of electric mobility, there was previously no alternative to high-voltage traction systems.
-However, the nanoFlowcell low-voltage drive system enables a high-performance powertrain to operate at low voltages and shows that electric vehicles can be powerful, cost-efficient and safe at the same time.
+In the domain of electric mobility, until now there existed no viable alternative to high-voltage traction systems.
+However, the nanoFlowcell low-voltage drive system enables a high-performance powertrain to operate at much lower voltages—thereby demonstrating that electric vehicles can be simultaneously powerful, cost-efficient, and safe.

 Low-High-Voltage Diagram